Montenotte campaign: Millesimo, Dego, and Ceva

 Bonaparte turned west against Colli's army on 13 April.
 Augereau's division easily pushed back Provera's weak force in the Battle of Millesimo.
 To cover the retreat, Provera and 1,000 picked troops occupied a ruined hilltop castle.
 Instead of bypassing this obstacle, Bonaparte ordered Cosseria castle to be stormed.
 For the rest of the day, the Austro-Sardinians repelled several assaults with heavy French casualties.
 Provera surrendered the following morning when his defenders ran out of food, water, and ammunition.
+On 14 April, Bonaparte directed Masséna and Laharpe to attack Argenteau in the Second Battle of Dego.
+After inflicting 1,500 French casualties, most of the outnumbered Austrians were killed, wounded or captured.
+Argenteau led the remnant of his force back to Acqui.
+Bonaparte left Masséna and one of Meynier's brigades to hold Dego and ordered Laharpe back to Carcare.